 Regardless of the truth around National Sickie Day, Chris Kerridge, employee engagement expert at MHR, says sickness absence remains a major issue for organisations.
 He offers advice on what you can do to manage this more effectively.

-Today is National Sickie Day, the first Monday in February, allegedly the day when your staff are most likely to call in sick.
+Today is National Sickie Day, allegedly the day when your employees are most likely to call in sick.

 While the legitimacy of this is debatable, it is true that the winter months typically see higher absence rates, often due to seasonal illnesses as well as low mood and the post-Christmas blues.
 It is also true that Monday is by far the most common day for people to call in sick – according to a survey by the ELAS Group, Mondays accounted for 9 of the top ten days for absence.

 Regardless of the truth around National Sickie Day, one thing is clear: unplanned absence is a major issue for organisations.
 A report by the Office for National Statistics revealed that approximately 137,000 million work days were lost due to sickness absence in 2016, with ACAS calculating the annual cost to the UK economy at approximately £17 billion.

 High absence rates also betray a wider issue around employee engagement, with disengaged staff more likely to ‘pull a sickie’.
 According to the CIPD’s 2016 Absence Management report, a quarter of organisation’s reported non-genuine absence as one of their top five causes of short-term absence.